00015775/CorrNet/macOS_en.md

 In order to solve all the above problems, this macOS version reproduction document contains:

--A set of * * CorrNet reasoning environment that can run * * directly on macOS.
+- A set of ** CorrNet reasoning environment that can run ** directly on macOS.
--**decode.py (adapted to pyctDecode+Unicode Vocab) after complete repair * *
+- **decode.py (adapted to pyctDecode+Unicode Vocab) after complete repair**
--fully restored **demo.py (supporting multi-images/videos/automatic MPS)**
+- fully restored **demo.py (supporting multi-images/videos/automatic MPS)**
--complete environment dependency (pip freeze) -complete operation steps (including MPS fallback) -Troubleshooting of Common Errors
+- complete environment dependency (pip freeze)
+- complete operation steps (including MPS fallback)
+- Troubleshooting of Common Errors
--A detailed description of the structure of CSL-Daily dictionary.
+- A detailed description of the structure of CSL-Daily dictionary.
--Explaining the causes of unstable model output and suggestions for optimization.
+- Explaining the causes of unstable model output and suggestions for optimization.

-* * Ultimate goal: mac users can run CSL-Daily reasoning of CorrNet with zero resistance. **
+**Ultimate goal: mac users can run CSL-Daily reasoning of CorrNet with zero resistance.**

 ---